 Putting together biblical and secular history as well as prophecy, we can be reasonably certain as to the locations of the tribes of Israel today.

 If we measure God's promises by our own behavior, it would be discouraging and disappointing.
 But God can be absolutely trusted to keep all of His promises.

 America today resembles pre-revolution France.
 Like other mass movements, America's civil war drums are beaten by leaders in government, religion, and education.

-The French nation narrowly ratified the Maastricht Treaty in late 1992.
+France narrowly ratified the Maastricht Treaty in 1992.
 This narrow vote typifies the biblical impression of the tribe of Reuben as an ambivalent people.